vmware/vic/README.md

 VIC is a container runtime for vSphere, allowing developers familiar with Docker to develop in containers and deploy them alongside traditional VM-based workloads on vSphere clusters, and allowing for these workloads to be managed through the vSphere UI in a way familiar to existing vSphere admins.

+See [VIC Containers Architecture](arch.md) for a high level overview.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for details on submitting changes and the contribution workflow.